Sarah Hughes: Personal life

-Career
+Skating career

 Hughes began skating at the age of three.
 Robin Wagner, who also choreographed for her from 1994, became her head coach in January 1998.

 Hughes won the junior title at the 1998 U.S. Championships in the 1997–1998 season.
 The following season, she competed on the ISU Junior Grand Prix and won the silver medal at the 1998–1999 Junior Grand Prix Final.
 She also took silver at the 1999 World Junior Championships held in November 1998.
 At the 1999 U.S. Championships, Hughes won the pewter medal in her senior-level debut.
 As the fourth-place finisher, Hughes would not normally have received one of the three spots for U.S. ladies at the 1999 World Championships, however, Naomi Nari Nam, the silver medalist, was not age-eligible for the event according to ISU rules.
 Hughes was likewise not age-eligible, but at the time a loophole existed for skaters who had medaled at Junior Worlds.
 Hughes was sent to senior Worlds and finished 7th in her debut.

 In the 1999–2000 season, Hughes made her Grand Prix debut, winning the bronze medal at the 1999 Trophée Lalique.
 She won the bronze medal at the 2000 U.S. Championships and was credited with a triple-salchow-triple-loop combination.
 She placed 5th at the 2000 World Championships.

+On September 7, 2001, at the age of 16, Hughes was invited to meet United States National Security Advisor Condoleezza Rice.

 In the 2000–2001 season, Hughes won three medals on the Grand Prix circuit and won the bronze medal at the 2000–2001 Grand Prix of Figure Skating Final.
 She won the silver medal at the 2001 U.S. Championships.
 At the 2001 World Championships, she won the bronze medal.

 In the 2001–2002 season, Hughes again competed on the Grand Prix, winning the 2001 Skate Canada International while placing second at her other two events.
 She won her second consecutive bronze medal at the Grand Prix Final and won the bronze medal at the 2002 U.S. Championships to qualify for the 2002 Winter Olympics.